Tyba Forecast API Walkthrough

 forecast = client.forecast

-Fetching Most Recent Energy Price Forecasts:
+Fetching Energy Price Forecasts

-Let’s suppose we’re interested in HB_HOUSTON’s day-ahead and energy prices from 10/10/23 until 10/17/23.
+Let’s suppose we’re interested in fetching probabilistic day-ahead and real-time energy price forecasts for a node from 10/10/23 until 10/17/23.

 node_name = "HB_HOUSTON"